Nutanix raises $140 million from Fidelity, Wellington: source

-SAN FRANCISCO Aug 27 (Reuters) - Nutanix, which builds data infrastructures for companies, has raised $140 million in another funding round, which valued the firm at $2 billion, the firm said on Wednesday.
+SAN FRANCISCO (Reuters) - Nutanix, which builds data infrastructures for companies, said on Wednesday it raised $140 million in another funding round, which valued the company at $2 billion.

 That price tag puts it into an elite group of venture-backed companies with valuations that until recently were largely beyond the reach of startups.